-Green Meadows Festival is now in its 7th year and is a gathering of friends and family in the beautiful countryside at the Northamptonshire and Cambridgeshire border.
+Green Meadows Festival is a gathering of friends and family in the beautiful countryside at the Northamptonshire and Cambridgeshire border.
 The festival is an intimate, relaxed community of friends, developing year on year.
 Enjoy a wide variety of performances, live music and DJs over multiple stages and areas, throughout the day and into the night.
 With a relaxed family friendly atmosphere everyone is welcome and there are plenty of free child focused activities to keep the kids happy – kids play during the day and adults at night!

 Green Meadows Festival, Elton, Peterborough, PE8 6SJ